matrix-io/matrix-malos-zigbee/README.md

 Now this (second) function `create({})` will receive the property `type` (from now on this can be changed to use whatever message you want, like turning on/off, color control, level or identify commands).
 Since we are going to turn on/off the device, the type should be the `ON_OFF` in the `matrix_io.malos.v1.comm.ZigBeeMsg.ZCLCmd.ZCLCmdType.ON_OFF` (the types inside the ZCLOnOffCmdType are `ON_OFF`, `LEVEL`, `COLOR_CONTROL` and `IDENTIFY`.

-Each type of `ZCLCmdType` are related to a property that you should pass in the second function `create({})`.
+Each type of command from `ZCLCmdType` are related to a property that you should pass in the second function `create({})`.
 These are the correlation of types and propertys:

 + Type: ON_OFF ->  Property: onoffCmd
 + Type: LEVEL -> Property: levelCmd
 + Type: COLOR_CONTROL -> Property: colorcontrolCmd
 + Type: IDENTIFY -> Property: identifyCmd

 As the `zclCmd` the `onoffCmd` (and the others properties) needs to create the object with the function `create({})`.
 Since we want to turn on/off the device we just need to pass the type of the command we want to execute.
 The `OnOffCmd` has three types of commands and they all are inside the `OnOffCmd.ZCLOnOffCmdType`:

 + ON
 + OFF
 + TOGGLE